Hiking in Mountain Lion Territory is Scary!

 Use extreme caution when RUNNING on the trails since this can trigger a predator’s instinct to chase and attack.
 Keep children and pets in close proximity at all times, and keep pets on a leash.

-Did you sign up for my newsletter yet?
+Did you sign up for the newsletter yet?
+Find the yellow box at the bottom of the page. đź’•

 Check out this page for lots of scientific information about mountain lions